 Hair masks rarely set the industry alight.
 Yet here we are with K18 reviews flooding the internet, pro stylists pushing it into the hands of their clients, and beauty editors besieged with faux-casual WhatsApps from friends as to whether we have a bottle of "that K18 stuff" going spare (the true sign that a product has hit the big time)

 As one of the aforementioned beauty editors, I've developed a Teflon-like coating to repel hype.
 Life would be pretty exhausting if I got swept away on every wave of Next Big Thing-ness crashing over the industry.
 However, K18 does sound promising.
-It's a new-ish treatment that claims to be one of the best hair masks to undo damage from all the things we love like highlights (or any color services), chemical treatments like the Brazilian blow dry and blasting away with our best hair dryer.
+It's a new-ish bond builder for hair that claims to be one of the best hair masks to undo damage from all the things we love, like highlights, the Brazilian blow dry, and blasting away with our best hair dryer.

 What's even more convincing is that the hair pros are sold.
 And not just the famous ones that may well have been paid to be excited about it.
 K18 has also got legions of high street stylists talking, hence my friends and their sheepish inquiries.
 And amongst my peers, I've heard formerly Olaplex-till-I-die devotees (Plex-heads?) seriously debating K18 vs Olaplex.
 That's all the convincing I need to succumb to the buzz and commit to a K18 review.